In the last chapter, we gave each

 # ...

-Now, these style sheet URLs are usually not full URLs; they are something called relative URLs, such as:There are other flavors, including query-relative and scheme-relative URLs, that I’m skipping.
+Now, these style sheet URLs are usually not full URLs; they are something called relative URLs, which can be:There are other flavors, including query-relative, that I’m skipping.

 class URL: